DIG-Network/gun.rs/README.md

 A Rust port of [Gun.js](https://github.com/amark/gun) - a realtime, decentralized, offline-first, graph data synchronization engine.

+## ⚠️ Important Disclaimer

+**This is an unofficial, vibe-coded port of Gun.js to Rust.
+This project is:**
+- **NOT for production use** - Do not use in production environments
+- **NOT actively maintained** - This is an experimental port
+- **For testing purposes only** - Use at your own risk
+- **No guarantees** - No warranties, no support, use at your own risk

+This port was created for experimentation and learning purposes.
+If you need a production-ready solution, please use the official [Gun.js](https://github.com/amark/gun) implementation.

 ## Features

 - **Graph Database**: Store data as a graph with nodes and relationships